 A former Peace Corps volunteer, Andy served as founding executive director of the Community Foundation of the New River Valley, from 1997-2010.
 On retirement, he joined the Virginia Tech Institute for Policy and Governance as Senior Fellow.
 In 2017, the Virginia Tech Office of the Provost retained Andy to facilitate group development and the strategic planning process for a faculty team charged with designing the university’s approach to innovation and entrepreneurship, a strategic growth area for Virginia Tech.

 He serves as a founding board member of the Dialogue on Race, a community-based initiative to end racism in Montgomery County, Virginia.
 The program is an innovation in social entrepreneurship now in its fifth year tackling difficult issues such as racial profiling by law enforcement and the inequitable treatment of African American students by the public school system.
 He is a board member of Via International, Community Housing Partners, SustainFloyd, and The Community Group.

-Ricardo’s passions run the gamut from cycling to organic gardening to climbing trees to playing his Spanish-built guitar.
-A former designer of electronic circuits/systems, he now focuses his attention on renewable energy as the owner of SolShine Energy Alternatives, designing and building portable photovoltaic generators, and installing small-scale solar electric systems for home and business.
+“Rick’s passions run the gamut from cycling to reading to playing his Spanish-built guitar.
+A former designer of electronic circuits/systems, he now focuses his attention on renewable energy as the owner of SolShine Energy Alternatives, an electrical and solar contracting business, specializing in designing and installing solar electric systems for home and business.

-He and his wife, Christy Pugh, live in a 300 sq foot PV-powered home that they designed and built.
+He and his wife, Christy Pugh, live in a 316 sq foot solar-powered home that they designed and built.
 One of the many reasons Rick and Christy moved to Floyd was to pursue living a radically simplified, rural life by developing a small footprint homestead.
 Rick’s larger goal is to promote, as author/educator Jim Merkel states, “Small footprints on a finite Earth.”